-Security Operations and Systems (SOS) which is an extension of the Office of College Compliance and Ethics, strives to provide a safe, secure, and informational environment for all students and employees.
+Security Operations and Systems (SOS) strives to provide a safe, secure, and informational environment for all students, employees and visitors.
 Liaison Officers maintain a presence nearly all days on both the Harrison and Mt.
 Pleasant campuses.
 Mid holds a written contract with both the Clare and Isabella County Sheriff's Departments, which assign sworn law enforcement officers to Mid's Harrison and Mt.
 Pleasant Campuses.
 These uniformed liaison officers are armed and have full powers of arrest.
 Their role is to maintain a peaceful campus environment by carrying out the responsibilities of certified law enforcement officers.
 Their duties include but are not limited to: responding to reports of alleged criminal incidents, deterring criminal behavior, providing guidance to the campus community on safety and security issues, upholding local, state and federal laws.